8/5/2024

 Scott Fortune

 Thanks for the questions.
 Just want to call out, we've talked a little bit about the consumer, but just want to provide a little more color on the overall consumer strength here.
-You guys called out, there's data indicating it's up for macro consumer spending.
-You guys called that out, but how is volume transactions holding up and your thoughts of where that's coming from, from that side of the thing on the consumer side?
+You guys called out, there's data indicating a tougher macro consumer spending.
+You guys called that out, but how is volume transactions holding up and your thoughts of where that's coming from, from that side of the things on the consumer side?
 As pricing coming down, are we seeing more consumers kind of converting from the listed market or a substitution effect away from alcohol?
-Just kind of your overall sense on the consumer and how you guys are positioned to benefit from those trends as you get going forward here.
+Just kind of your overall sense on the consumer and how you guys are positioned to benefit from those trends as you see it going forward here.

 speaker

-Thanks, Scott.
-Yes, Ben, I can take that.
+Hey, Scott.
+Yes, Ben.
+I can take that.
 I would say overall, we see the impact.
-We don't think the consumers as strong as they were, but we see demand in cannabis not letting up.
+We don't think the consumer is as strong as they were.
+We see demand in cannabis not letting up.
 So transactions are not, you know, tickets are not suffering in transaction volume.
-You know, how to define the demand pie in cannabis remains pretty interesting and expansive and more fitting.
-What happens to the rules?
-What's going on with the illegal market?
-What's happening?
-What's at the vape store?
-All that sort of thing.
+You know, how to define the demand pie in cannabis remains pretty interesting and remains expansive and morphing what happens to the rules and what's going on with the illegal market and what's at the vape store and all that sort of thing.
 So we continue to try to cater towards that consumer.
 We think the consumer is price sensitive.
 People care about how many dollars are in their pocket.
-You only have to look to like the major retailers of the country to see major signs of weakness and even today's market, etc, etc. So we don't think cannabis is totally immune, but the demand is there.
+You only have to look to like the major retailers of the country to see major signs of weakness and even today's market, et cetera, et cetera.
+So we don't think cannabis is totally immune, but the demand is there.
 The demand remains strong.
-Demands remain strong even when things get bad.
+The demand remains strong even when things get bad.
 You know, we think we'll see that with the election, with other things coming up.
-So, you know, headline numbers that the industry is annualizing over $30 billion.
+So, you know, Headline number that the industry is annualizing at over $30 billion.
 That's the first time that's happened.
 This thing is strong and getting stronger.
 So that's why I said we're confident in the future of cannabis for the American consumer.
-We're very confident in Green Film.
+We're very confident in Greensum.
 We've got the buyback going.
 We're bullish on what we're doing here.
 It's a very complicated environment.
 And just as we conclude here, what's going on in the regulatory environment is pretty unique.
-We've been running the business for 10 years and we've never quite seen anything like this and nobody really knows what's going on.
+We've been running the business for 10 years, and we've never quite seen anything like this, and nobody really knows what's going on.
 Nobody knows what's going on macroly, but nobody really knows what's going on in cannabis.
 So we're focused on how great the product is.
 We believe in our brands.
 We believe in the future.
-So, you know, we hope those of you that are analyzing the industry that aren't getting invested, take a real look.
-It's a unique opportunity.
-We're coming to work excited every day and look forward to talking to you again in 90 days.
-Thanks, Scott.
+So, you know, we hope those of you that are analyzing the industry that aren't yet invested, take a real look.
+There's a unique opportunity.
+We're coming to work excited every day and, you know, look forward to talking to you again in 90 days.

 speaker